yazz/VisualJS/README.md

-# JStation
+# JayStation
-### Build internal tools visually with JavaScript
+### Build intranet apps in minutes

 - An interactive editor to create GUI apps in the style of Visual Basic 6
 - Each app has a built in full SQL database
-- Each app can be viewed as a self contained HTML file
-- Uses the Dannea app all documents can be run as a multiuser app
-- All documents can be edited in the cloud, no installation for end users
-- Apps work offline as well
+- Apps can be downloaded and emailed within your intranet

 http://dannea.com

 : Key workflow :

-1) Download JStation for Windows or OS X from dannea.com
+1) Download JayStation for Windows or OS X from dannea.com
 2) Create an app with drag and drop editor
-3) Download the app to your local machine as a HTML file
+3) Share the URL with a colleage
-4) Email the app to someone
-5) When they get the email then they can run the app
-6) If they want to edit the app they press "Edit" at the top of the running app
-7) Congratulations, someone has just forked your app! :)

 : Made with :